Celebrate Easter with FBJ

 Saturday, April 4 | 9:15 a.m. | President Street

 FBJ is excited to host this community Easter Egg Hunt following the Run for the Son 5K on April 4.
 Invite your friends and join us for all of the fun on the State Capitol grounds!
+In the case of rain, the Easter Egg Hunt will move indoors to the CLC Gym.

 Easter Sunday Worship